rossberg/camp/README.txt

 * Export (context menu): Copy all files in playlist or selection to a disk folder of choice.
-Export "with Position" renames them by prepending their relative position, so that they sort in play order.
+Export "with Position" renames them by prepending their relative position to the file name, so that they sort in play order.

 * Search (context menu on an entry): Search current Library view for a track with the same artist and title (only available when Library is open).